 While serving as an officer and conductor for the U.S. Air Force Bands, Boothe garnered the highest international award for military band recording and performances.

 He also served as a public relations strategist in the Pentagon where he was recognized as the number one Air Force public relations professional worldwide.
-He is married to soprano and music educator, Andrea Kline Boothe and together they have three children.
+He is married to soprano and music educator, Andrea Kline Boothe and together they have four children.

 Read About our Search for Maestro Boothe Visit the Maestro’s Personal Website